KYCT2020/Memory-card/README.md

 # Memory card

-This is firs version and for now Memory card have only 3 questions.
+This is first version and for now Memory card have only 3 questions.